awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 1. When your stack is created, select it in the console and choose **Outputs**\.

 1. Record the **SecurityGroups** value for the security group that was created\.
 When you add nodes to your cluster, you must specify the ID of the security group\.
-The security group is applied to the cross\-account elastic network interfaces that are created in your subnets that allow the Amazon EKS control plane to communicate with your nodes\.
+The security group is applied to the elastic network interfaces that Amazon EKS creates in your subnets to allow the control plane to communicate with your nodes\.
+These network interfaces have `Amazon EKS <cluster name>` in their description\.

 1. Record the **VpcId** for the VPC that was created\.
 You need this when you launch your node group template\.